matteddulamayuri24-creator/Natural_Language_generator/README.md

 4.The program generates and displays text based on the number of texts specified by the user.

+# Natural Language Generation Details:
+Enter number of texts to generate: 3

+=== Natural Language Generator ===

+Generated Text 1:
+Ravi likes to play cricket with his friends after school.

+Generated Text 2:
+The weather was pleasant and everyone went for a walk.

+Generated Text 3:
+Students worked together to complete their science project.

+=== Generation Complete ===
 # Sample code:

 import random